 Feels

 The feels section can contain many different things because people will feel all sorts of ways about your product.
-Rarely ever will people be strictly polarized only one way or another about a product/service, they will almost always have both positives and negatives to cope with.
-It’s your job to break down these positives and negatives and create something constructive from them.
+Rarely ever will people be strictly polarized only one way or another about a product/service.
+They will almost always have both positives and negatives to cope with.

 Some good prompts to ask in this section could be: